DraLaylaHirsh/MRFprofilesCreation/docs/SomeResults.rst

 Bacteria
 --------
 This graphic show as how Alpha Solenoids are present in all the bacteria organisms.
 We also can observe that in all of them there are always Non solenoid.
-In almost all cases there are Tim Barrels and Beta Propellers present.
+In almost all cases there are TIM Barrels and Beta Propellers present.

 .. image:: /images/BacteriaStructuralRepeatDistributioninOrganismReference.png

 Eukariota
 ---------
 This graphic show as how Alpha Solenoids are highly present in all the Eukariota organisms.
-We also can observe that in all of them there are always Alpha Beta Solenoids, Beta Propellers,  Non solenoids, Zinc Fingers and Closed Structutes from Class 4 that are not Beta Barrels, nor Tim Barrel nor Beta Propeller.
-In almost all cases there are  Beta solenoids, Beta Barrels, Tim barrels, Other beads on String different to Zinc Fingers present, as expected.
+We also can observe that in all of them there are always Alpha Beta Solenoids, Beta Propellers,  Non solenoids, Zinc Fingers and Closed Structutes from Class 4 that are not Beta Barrels, nor TIM Barrel nor Beta Propeller.
+In almost all cases there are  Beta solenoids, Beta Barrels, TIM barrels, Other beads on String different to Zinc Fingers present, as expected.

 .. image:: /images/EukariotaStructuralRepeatDistributioninOrganismReference.png